TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 ## Query Optimization & Indexing
-This section analyzes how we improved the performance of key MainePad-Finder queries by:
+This section analyzes how we improved the performance of key MainePad-Finder queries

 ### Query 1: Top Rated Properties In A City
 **Goal of query:** For a given city (e.g., Portland), find all properties in that city and sort them by their average review stars, highest first.